 Will you humble yourself before God, acknowledging that you can’t earn salvation?
 Will you stop relying on your own personal works and “righteousness” to get to heaven and accept the “free gift of God which is eternal life through Jesus Christ our Lord”?
 (Romans 6:23)

 If it is your desire to be saved as the Bible teaches, why don’t you tell God about your decision to trust Him?
 It can be as simple as telling Him,

-Friend, based upon the authority of God’s Word, if you believe in and trust Jesus as your Savior, you can know that you’re saved.
-The Bible says in Romans 10:9 “If you confess with your mouth Jesus as Lord, and believe in your heart that God raised Him from the dead, you will be saved.”
+Friend, based upon the authority of God’s Word, if you believe in and trust Jesus as your Savior, you can know that you have been saved.
+The Bible says in Romans 10:9, “If you confess with your mouth Jesus as Lord, and believe in your heart that God raised Him from the dead, you will be saved.”
 (Emphasis mine.)

 Read that again… carefully.

 If you would like to contact us for further help, resources, or encouragement, please click here.

 All scripture references were quoted from the New American Standard Bible.